This investment strategy is working even better than we expected +711%

 Get the most undervalued companies

-To select the most undervalued companies set the slider from 0% to as far as you would like to go.
+To find the most undervalued companies set the slider from 0% to as far as you would like to go.
 The top 30% most undervalued companies are selected in the image below.

 Combine Qi Value with your investment strategy